Adyllsxn/LearnAPI/README.md

 # FrapiRest

-A ready-to-run mock API built with **ASP.NET Core**, designed for frontend developers to practice without setting up a backend.
+A ready-to-use mock API built with **ASP.NET Core**, designed for frontend developers to practice integrations without setting up a backend.
 **Offline.
-Simple.
+Lightweight.
 Fast.**

-Ideal for those using React, Angular, Flutter, Blazor, etc.
+Ideal for those working with React, Angular, Vue, Flutter, Blazor, and other frontend technologies.

 ---